 \paragraph{Symmetry and the Global Geometry of Optimization?}

-The goal of this survey paper is to highlight a particular family of easy nonconvex problems which, under certain hypotheses, can be solved globally with efficient methods.
-This family includes a number of contemporary problems in signal processing, data analysis and related fields \cite{sun2015nonconvex,jain2017non,chi2019nonconvex,sun2019link}.
-The most important high-level property of these problems is that they are {\em symmetric} -- in slightly more formal language: \begin{definition}[Symmetric Function] Let $\bb G$ be a group acting on $\bb R^n$.
+The goal of this survey paper is to highlight a particular family of easy nonconvex problems which, under certain hypotheses, can be solved globally with efficient optimization methods.
+This family includes a number of contemporary problems in signal processing, data analysis, and related fields \cite{sun2015nonconvex,jain2017non,chi2019nonconvex,sun2019link}.
+The most important high-level property of these problems is that they are {\em symmetric} -- in slightly more formal mathematical language: \begin{definition}[Symmetric Function] Let $\bb G$ be a group acting on $\bb R^n$.
 A function $\varphi : \bb R^n \to \bb R^{n'}$ is $\bb G$-symmetric if for all $\mb z \in \reals^n$, $g \in \bb G$, $\varphi(g \cdot \mb z) = \varphi(\mb z)$. \end{definition} As argued above, symmetry forces us to grapple with the properties of nonconvex functions.
-On the other hand, the particular symmetric nonconvex functions encountered in practice are often quite benign.
-Figure \ref{fig:ncvx_examples} shows two examples -- one with rotational symmetry ($\bb G$ an orthogonal group) and one with discrete symmetry ($\bb G$ a discrete group, such as signed permutations).
+On the other hand, the particular symmetric nonconvex functions encountered in practice are often quite benign. \Cref{fig:ncvx_examples} shows two examples -- one with rotational symmetry (e.g., $\bb G$ is an orthogonal group) and one with discrete symmetry (e.g., $\bb G$ is a discrete group, such as signed permutations).
 We will develop these examples in more mathematical detail below.
-For now, we simply observe that these two instances do not exhibit spurious local minimizers or flat saddles.
-The absence of these worst-case obstructions can be attributed to symmetry.
+For now, we simply observe that these two instances do not exhibit spurious local minimizers or flat saddle points.
+The absence of these worst-case obstructions can be attributed to benign symmetry structures.
 In slogan form, we shall see that:

-\begin{quote} \begin{enumerate} \item[\bf Slogan I:] {\em the (only!) local minimizers are symmetric versions of the ground truth.} \item[\bf Slogan II:] {\em There is negative curvature in directions that break symmetry.} \end{enumerate} \end{quote}
+\begin{quote} \begin{enumerate} \item[\bf Slogan I:] {\em The (only!) local minimizers are symmetric versions of the ground truth.} \item[\bf Slogan II:] {\em There is negative curvature in directions that break symmetry.} \end{enumerate} \end{quote}

-When these two slogans are in force, efficient (local) methods produce global minimizers.
+When these two slogans are in force, efficient (local) optimization methods produce global minimizers.
 Moreover, symmetry constrains the global layout of the critical points, leading to an additional structure that facilitates efficient optimization.
-We will show examples where the saddle points of symmetric problems ``cascade'', with negative curvature directions feeding into negative curvature direction, a property which appears to prevent first-order methods from stagnating \cite{gilboa2018efficient}.
+We will show examples where the saddle points of symmetric problems ``cascade'', with negative curvature directions feeding into other negative curvature directions subsequently, a benign property which appears to prevent first-order methods from stagnating \cite{gilboa2018efficient}.